The Concord Review: Reception and support

-Having a paper accepted for publication by The Concord Review is viewed very favorably by university admissions committees, with the Dean of Admissions for Harvard University considering it equivalent to winning a national mathematics contest.
+Having a paper accepted for publication by The Concord Review is viewed very favorably by university admissions committees, with the Dean of Admissions for Harvard College likening it to winning a national mathematics contest.
 Arthur M. Schlesinger Jr., taped a video testimonial praising the Review for providing a scholarly venue for high school students.
+Other historians, including David McCullough and Shelby Foote, have also praised the Review.

 The Review has been featured in a number of media outlets, including Forbes, The New York Times, and The Washington Post.
 Among others, the Review has been supported by David Rubenstein, John Thornton, and John Abele.